Authority & Authorizing Mechanisms

 PLEASE NOTE:

-Due to the fact that tracheostomy tube changes are now listed as an exemption in the Controlled Acts regulation, respiratory therapists (RRTs, GRTs and PRTs) are no longer permitted to delegate tracheostomy tube changes.
+Because that tracheostomy tube changes are now listed as an exemption in the Controlled Acts regulation, respiratory therapists (RRTs, GRTs, PRTs and RT(E)s) are no longer permitted to delegate tracheostomy tube changes.